STARlightsim/STARlight/README.md

 ## HEPMC3 OutPut
+To obtain output in the HEPMC3 format, the CERN HEPMC3 module must first be installed on the user's computer/machine.

-The Official source tarball for installation can be found [here](http://hepmc.web.cern.ch/hepmc/index.html)
+The Official source tarball for installation of the CERN HEPMC3 module can be found [here](http://hepmc.web.cern.ch/hepmc/index.html)

 After unpacking the source tarball, compile, build and install the HEPMC3 package into the ```desired_installation_path``` following the instructions [here](http://hepmc.web.cern.ch/hepmc/building.html).

 Please take note of the ```desired_installation_path``` where you installed HEPMC3, as you would need this location to link HEPMC3 to STARlight.